Aluminium phosphide poisoning: Mechanism of toxicity, level

+The CDC has classified phosphine as immediately dangerous to life at 50 parts per million.

 Management and outcome

 The management of AAlPP remains purely supportive because no specific cure exists.
 Mortality rates approach 60%.
 Correction of metabolic acidosis is a cornerstone of treatment.
 The role of magnesium sulfate as a potential therapy in AlP poisoning may decrease the likelihood of a fatal outcome, and has been described in many studies.

 Prognosis

 Aluminium phosphide has a fatal dose of between 0.15 and 0.5 g.
 The mortality rates from AAlPP vary from 35 to 85 percent.
 The actual numbers of cases may be much larger, as less than five percent of those with AAlPP eventually reach a tertiary care center.
 Since 1992, when aluminium phosphide became freely available in the market, it had, reportedly, overtaken all other forms of deliberate poisoning, such as organophosphorus and barbiturate poisoning, in North India.
 In a 25-year-long study on 5,933 unnatural deaths in northwest India, aluminium phosphide poisoning was found to be the major cause of death among all cases of poisonings.